 Even among those who do recognize FASD, the focus is often on children and not adults with the disorders.

 As individuals with FASD enter adulthood, they and their family members and caregivers face additional challenges.
-Adults are increasingly vulnerable to the secondary disabilities associated with FASD such as trouble with the law, mental health problems, an inability to live independently, and as victims of crime themselves.
+Adults are increasingly vulnerable to the secondary disabilities associated with FASD such as trouble with the law, mental health problems, an inability to live independently, and victimization.
 Adults are more likely to be unemployed and often struggle to manage the money in their possession.
 While a proper diagnosis, access to the best interventions, and a positive environment are beneficial, they often do not prevent secondary disabilities.
 NOFAS has compiled a list of resources and information to help adults and caregivers better manage FASD in adulthood.

 For a directory of local resources for people with FASD, click here.